Aulong

-This town also has a mosque, an Indian Temple, a Chinese temple and a Catholic Chapel.
-A police station and a community hall too.
-Two factories of the cottage industry are located here - a toothpick factory and an ice-cream "potong" manufacturer.
+This suburb has a mosque, an Indian Temple, a Chinese temple and a Catholic Chapel.
+It also has a police station and a community hall.
+Two factories of the cottage industry are located here – a toothpick factory and an ice-cream "potong" manufacturer.
 The main roads in this area include Jalan Izuddin Shah, Jalan Sultan, Jalan Permaisuri, Jalan Simpang Halt and Jalan Tekah in Kampung Boyan.
 There is a Shell petrol station in Giant Taiping.
 Petronas is also located beside Hua Lian (1) and (2) Primary schools.